kipkorirgideon/wallet-service/README.md

 ## Review Highlights Summary
 ### Overall Assessment
-- The feature is well-scoped.
+- The scope of this feature is appropriate.
-- The happy path works as described in the PR.
+- The main use case works as expected, matching the `PR_DESCRIPTION.md`.

 ### High Priority Issues (Must Fix Before Merge)
 The following issues affect the core correctness of the daily transfer limit and should be resolved before merging: